 Besides humpbacks, you’ll have a good chance of seeing minke whales, beaked whales, several species of dolphins, manta rays, sea turtles, and lots of birds.

-Bilingual whale watching trips like this one last three hours and are guided by a marine biologist.
+Bilingual whale watching trips are guided by a marine biologist.
 They keep track of the whales passing through, giving you a good chance of seeing them.
 You can also join a whale watching tour with Dive Zihuatanejo.

 8. Devour Delicious Mexican Style Fresh Seafood